iridiumtao/mlops-chi/index.md

 The data sources, variables, and resources are used to define and manage infrastructure.

 * **data** sources get existing infrastructure details from OpenStack about resources *not* managed by Terraform, e.g. available images or flavors.
 For example, here we had a data stanza of type "openstack_images_image_v2" with name "ubuntu".
 Terraform will get the details of this image from the OpenStack provider; then, when we use `data.openstack_images_image_v2.ubuntu.id` in defining the resource, it knows the ID of the image without us having to look it up.
 (Note that we can refer to another part of the Terraform file using `block_type.resource_type.name`, e.g. `data.openstack_images_image_v2.ubuntu` here.)
 You can look at our `data.tf` and see that we are asking Terraform to find out about the existing `sharednet1` network, its associated subnet, and several security groups.
 * **variables** let us define inputs and reuse the configuration across different environments.
 The value of variables can be passed in the command line arguments when we run a `terraform` command, or by defining environment variables that start with `TF_VAR`.
 In this example, there's a variable `instance_hostname` so that we can re-use this configuration to create a VM with any hostname - the variable is used inside the resource block with `name = "${var.instance_hostname}"`.
-If you look at our `variables.tf`, you can see that we'll use variables to define a suffix to include in all our resource names (e.g. your net ID), and the name of your key pair.
+If you look at our `variables.tf`, you can see that we'll use variables to define a suffix to include in all our resource names (e.g. your net ID), the name of your key pair, and the reservation ID.
 * **resources** represent actual OpenStack components such as compute instances, networks, ports, floating IPs, and security groups.
 You can see the types of resources available in the [documentation](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs).
 Our resoures are defined in `main.tf`.